FranciscoThiesen/franciscothiesen.github.io/_posts/2022-11-12-Linear-Time-MST.md

 - [My final thesis report (portuguese)](https://github.com/FranciscoThiesen/karger-klein-tarjan/blob/master/relatorio_final.pdf)
 - [Github repo with instructions so that you are able to reproduce the benchmark + tests](https://github.com/FranciscoThiesen/karger-klein-tarjan)

+### Suggestions
+I am always open to suggestions and/or feedback, if you have something to say please send me an [e-mail](mailto:franciscogthiesen@gmail.com)